percona/percona-server/doc/source/flexibility/binlogging_replication_improvements.rst

 Binlogging and replication improvements
 =======================================

-Due to continuous development, |Percona Server| incorporated a number of improvements related to replication and binary logs handling.
+Due to continuous development, *Percona Server for MySQL* incorporated a number of improvements related to replication and binary logs handling.
 This resulted in replication specifics, which distinguishes it from MySQL.